-Livestock Census is conducted once in 5 years by the Animal Husbandry Statistics Division under the Ministry of Agriculture & Farmers Welfare.
+Livestock Census is conducted once in 5 years by the Department of Animal Husbandry and Dairying under the Ministry of Fisheries, Animal Husbandry and Dairying, GOI.
 Its recent edition is the 20th Livestock Census, a report of which was released in October 2019 by the Ministry.

 What is the meaning of the Livestock Census?

 What is Livestock?

 The farm animals are called as Livestock.
 They are domesticated by the people professing agriculture; and are raised to produce labour and commodities.
 Also, the term livestock is widely used for the animals that are domesticated by humans for their commercial purposes.

 The livestock census aims to collect information about all the livestock along with their age, sex composition, etc. The information on the following is also collated through livestock census:

 The topic Livestock Census is important for aspirants preparing for Animal Husbandry optional of the UPSC Mains Exam.